AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 ## Step 1: Install the NuGet package for DI
 There are many dependency injection (DI) container providers available ([DryIoC](https://github.com/dadhi/DryIoc), [Autofac](https://github.com/autofac/Autofac), [Pure.DI](https://github.com/DevTeam/Pure.DI)) but this guide will only focus on `Microsoft.Extensions.DependencyInjection` which is a lightweight, extensible dependency injection container.
 It provides an easy-to-use and convention-based way to add DI to .NET applications, including Avalonia-based desktop applications.

+Run the following command in a terminal inside your project directory to install the DI package:

 ```shell
 dotnet add package Microsoft.Extensions.DependencyInjection
 ```

 ## Step 2: Add ServiceCollectionExtensions
-The following code is creating an extension for IServiceCollection.
+The following code is creating an extension method for `IServiceCollection` that will register services to our service collection and make them available for injection.

 ```csharp
 public static class ServiceCollectionExtensions {